Online Colleges That Start Anytime and the Benefits of a Self-Paced Education

 Back to Top

-Online degrees that start anytime are particularly valuable for working professionals.
-Many of us aspire to advance our credentials and professional opportunities but work in highly seasonal fields.
+According to EdSurge, students over the age of 25 now represent a full 40% of all enrollees in American higher education.
+With some 8 million working adults in schools today, online degree options have become increasingly popular for their flexibility and accessibility.
 Online programs that start anytime make it infinitely more possible for an accounting professional to schedule courses after tax season is over.
-Flex degree programs make it a lot easier for teachers to take graduate courses in the summer months.
-Rolling start dates make it a lot easier for military personnel to schedule courses around tours of duty.
+Flex degree programs make it easier for teachers to take graduate courses in the summer months.
+Rolling start dates allow military personnel to schedule courses around tours of duty.

 In short, the growing availability of online programs starting anytime means that a wider array of prospective learners can access educational opportunities without disrupting work or personal responsibilities.